Why Shade Matters at Camden Yards

 Afternoon Day Games (2:00–4:00 PM)

-For afternoon starts, the third base side is your best bet.
-The sun moves into the southwest quadrant during these games, and third base sections face almost directly opposite that direction.
-Sections in the lower deck along the third base line, and the corresponding upper deck sections above, tend to come into shade by the third or fourth inning as the upper deck overhang blocks the sun.
+For afternoon starts, the seats behind home plate are your best bet.
+The sun moves into the southwest quadrant during these games, and the deep upper-deck overhang behind home plate blocks it earliest.
+Sections in the lower deck behind home plate, and the corresponding upper deck sections above, tend to come into shade by the third or fourth inning as the upper deck overhang blocks the sun.

 Morning and Early Afternoon Games

 For games starting before noon or at a 1:00 PM start, the sun is still working its way from the east toward the south.
-During these early games, the first base side actually receives more shade in the opening innings as the low eastern sun is blocked by the upper deck structure on that side.
+During these early games, the third base side actually receives more shade in the opening innings as the low eastern sun is blocked by the upper deck structure on that side.
 By mid-game, as the sun climbs to the south, conditions across the stadium become more equalized.

 Seasonal Shade Guide at Camden Yards